splunk-soar-connectors/trendmicrovisionone/README.md

 | VisionOne.Get_Sandbox_Submission_Status.is_cached             | Boolean  | Parameter that indicates if an object has been analyzed before by the Sandbox Analysis App.
 Submissions marked as cached do not count toward the daily reserve |
 | VisionOne.Get_Sandbox_Submission_Status.arguments             | String   | Arguments for the file submitted                                                                                                                               |

-## action 'Download Analysis Report'
+## Action: 'Download Analysis Report'

 Get the analysis report of a file based on report id.